mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 | -------------------- | --------------------------------------------------------------------------
 | `sentence_tag`       | The story_sentences_id and associated tag in `story_sentences_id,tag` format.
 Can be specified more than once.

-The format of sentences write back call is the same as for the stories write back call above, but with the story_sentences_id substituted for the stories_id.
+The format of the sentences write back call is the same as for the stories write back call above, but with the story_sentences_id substituted for the stories_id.
 As with the stories write back call, users are strongly encouraged to included multiple sentences (including sentences for multiple stories) in a single call to avoid web service overhead.